University of Mississippi: Finances

-Academics and programs
+Academics

-The University of Mississippi is the state's second-largest university by enrollment and is considered the state's flagship university.
+The University of Mississippi is the state's largest university by enrollment and is considered the state's flagship university.
 In 2015, the student-faculty ratio was 19:1.
 Of its classes, 47.4 percent have fewer than 20 students.
 The most popular subjects include marketing, education and teaching, accountancy, finance, pharmaceutical sciences, and administration.
 To receive a bachelor's degree, students must have at least 120 semester hours with passing grades and a cumulative 2.0 GPA.

-The university also offers graduates degrees such as PhDs and masters of art, science, and fine arts.
+The university also offers graduate degrees such as PhDs and masters of art, science, and fine arts.
 The university maintains the Mississippi Teacher Corps, a free graduate program that educates teachers for critical-needs public schools.

 Taylor Medals, which were first awarded in 1905, are presented to exceptional students nominated by the faculty.
-The medals are named in honor of Marcus Elvis Taylor, who graduated in 1871, and are given to less than one percent of each class.
+The medals are named in honor of Marcus Elvis Taylor, who graduated in 1871 and are given to less than one percent of each class.

 Research

 Ole Miss is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, the university spent $137 million on research and development in 2018, ranking it 142nd in the nation.
 It is one of the 33 colleges and universities participating in the National Sea Grant Program and participates in the National Space Grant College and Fellowship Program.
 Since 1948, the university has been a member of the Oak Ridge Associated Universities.

 In 1963, University of Mississippi Medical Center surgeons, led by James Hardy, performed the world's first human lung transplant, and in 1964 the world's first animal-to-human heart transplant.
-Because of Hardy's research on transplantation, consisting of primate studies during the previous nine years, the heart of a chimpanzee was used for the transplant.
+Because Hardy researched transplantation, consisting of primate studies during the previous nine years, the heart of a chimpanzee was used for the transplant.

 In 1965, the university established its Medicinal Plant Garden, which the School of Pharmacy uses for drug research.
 Since 1968, the school has operated the only legal marijuana farm and production facility in the United States.
 The National Institute on Drug Abuse contracts to the university production of cannabis for use in approved research studies and for distribution to the seven surviving medical marijuana patients grandfathered into the Compassionate Investigational New Drug program.
 The facility is the only source of marijuana medical researchers can use to conduct Food and Drug Administration-approved tests.

 The National Center for Physics Acoustics (NCPA), which Congress established in 1986, is located on campus.
 In addition to conducting research, the NCPA houses the Acoustical Society of America's archives.
 The university also operates the University of Mississippi Field Station, which includes 223 research ponds and supports long-term ecological research, and hosts the Mississippi Center for Supercomputing Research and the Mississippi Law Research Institute.
 In 2012, the university completed Insight Park, a research park that "welcomes companies commercializing University of Mississippi research".